elenirotsides/Team-418/README.md

 3. Start the React app
     > npm start
 ## Running With Docker
+The Docker system expects ports 3000 and 5000 to be free on the host machine.
 1. Install Docker
     >https://www.docker.com/get-started
 2. Install Docker Compose